lichess-org/broadcaster/README.md

 # Lichess Broadcaster

-This is a cross-platform desktop application for automatically uploading PGN from your local computer to a live [Lichess Broadcast](https://lichess.org/broadcast).
+This is a cross-platform desktop application for automatically uploading PGN files (chess game notation) from your local computer to a live [Lichess Broadcast](https://lichess.org/broadcast).

-Some smart chess boards can write PGN files to a folder on your computer.
-This app watches that folder and uploads the PGN in real-time using the [Lichess API](https://lichess.org/api).
+Some smart chess boards used in OTB (over the board) events can write PGN files to a folder on your computer.
+This application monitors that folder and uploads the PGN file in real-time using the [Lichess API](https://lichess.org/api).
+In practice, this means anyone with internet access can follow the ongoing OTB games live and with minimal additional effort from tournament organisers.
+Lichess freely provides the infrastructure to show the tournament games to thousands of spectators, which would otherwise be a costly or technically challenging task for organizers.

 ![image](https://github.com/lichess-org/broadcaster/assets/271432/2ec27912-0ef2-4ac6-9870-130e01f444aa)